febrianrachmadi/lots-iam-gpu/README.md

 # LOTS-IAM-GPU

-LOTS-IAM-GPU is a fast, fully-automatic, and unsupervised detection of irregular textures of white matter hyperintensities (WMH) on brain FLAIR MRI.
+LOTS-IAM-GPU is a fast, fully-automatic, and unsupervised detection method to extract irregular textures of white matter hyperintensities (WMH) on brain FLAIR MRI.
 Unlike other recently proposed methods for doing WMH segmentation, LOTS-IAM-GPU does not need any manual labelling of the WMH.
-Instead, LOTS-IAM-GPU only needs brain masks to exclude non-brain tissues (e.g. ICV mask, CSF mask and NAWM mask).
+Instead, LOTS-IAM-GPU needs brain masks to exclude non-brain tissues (e.g. ICV mask, CSF mask, NAWM mask or cortical mask).

 **Note:** LOTS-IAM-GPU is an abbreviation of Limited One-time Sampling Irregularity Age Map (LOTS-IAM) implemented on GPU.

 ### Release Notes
 Versioning Name -- dd/mm/yyyy (va.b.c):
+ 1. 31/05/2018 (v0.6.0):
+	 * Fix header information for the LOTS-IAM-GPU's result.
+	 * NAWM and Cortical brain masks are now optional input (will be used if included in the CSV file).
- 1. 08/05/2018 (v0.5.3):
+ 2. 08/05/2018 (v0.5.3):
      * Updating the initial codes.
      * Making the code more readable.
      * Add lines to cutting off probability mask and deleting intermediary folders.